Interruption of studies

 Yes, under the following conditions: you must not have more than 8 missing credits in your Master’s cycle, you must have completed the semester project, and you must not have reached the end of the Master’s cycle.

 The oral examination must take place within a maximum of four weeks from the date the report is submitted.

-Your supervising professor at EPFL is responsible for organizing the oral examination.
-She or he will set the date for the oral examination in consultation with the student and will select the external expert.
+Your EPFL academic supervisor is responsible for organizing the oral examination.
+She or he will set the date for the oral examination in consultation with the student and will select the expert from amongst EPFL staff members or persons external to EPFL (However, she or he will may not choose a staff member from their unit or a PhD student).
 She or he will enter the details in IS-Academia at least one month before the defense.

 No, the oral examination is not open to the public.
-The jury consists of the EPFL supervisor and an external expert (in most cases this is the supervisor of the company or other university where the PDM was carried out) nominated by the EPFL supervisor and approved by the Registrar’s Office.
-The external expert appointed is authorized to intervene during the oral examination.
+The jury consists of the EPFL academic supervisor and an examination expert (in most cases the expert is the supervisor of the company or other university where the PDM was carried out) nominated by the EPFL supervisor and approved by the Registrar’s Office.
+The examination expert appointed is authorized to intervene during the oral examination.

 Only the EPFL academic supervisor may invite other persons to the oral examination.
 These persons have no right to intervene or ask questions.
 The EPFL academic supervisor should discuss this with the student beforehand to see if the student agrees, because the oral defense of the Master’s project is not public.